 In reality, these celebrity religious leaders and their followers at this National Solemn Assembly are never going to solve any American problems—and they may make the ones we already have much worse.
-Here are three good reasons why no problems will get solved:
+Here are three good reasons why no American problems will be solved:

-(1) Their secular subcultures (particularly the rural “redneck” subculture and the Southern Scots-Irish subculture) are so conflated with their faith that they will be unable to separate the two, which will be absolutely necessary for any real problem solving to occur.
-It is awfully hard to solve problems like race hatred when 15 generations of a white, southern, Christian family have taught its descendants that all African-Americans are “niggers” and God made it so as Ham emerged from Noah’s ark.
-The Christian fundamentalist and conservative evangelical secular subcultures are welded together with religion—like two pieces of plywood slathered with Elmer’s glue and bonded tightly.
-The only thing that will ever separate this kind of unholy bond is Holy water—steaming hot Holy water—mixed with radically changed hearts.
+(1) Their secular subcultures (particularly rural redneck subculture and the southern Scots-Irish subculture) are so conflated with their faith that they will be unable to separate the two, which will be absolutely necessary for any real problem solving to occur.
+It is awfully hard to solve problems like race hatred when 15 generations of a white, southern, Christian family have taught its descendants that all African-Americans are n-words—and God made it so as Ham emerged from Noah’s ark.
+The Christian fundamentalist and conservative evangelical secular subcultures are welded together with religion—like two pieces of plywood slathered with Elmer’s Glue and bonded tightly.
+The only thing that will ever separate this kind of unholy bond is holy water—steaming hot holy water—mixed with radically changed human hearts.